adamgordonbell/compiling-containers/ickfile/readme.md

 ```

 # Usage
-No installation neccary.
+No installation is necessary.
 Just add this line to your Dockerfile:
 ```
 #syntax=agbell/ick
 ```
-And enable buildkit and build:
+And enable BuildKit and build:
 ```
 DOCKER_BUILDKIT=1 docker build .
 ```